 If you’re looking for more information on car insurance and ways to save, see our other resources:

 The auto insurance rates displayed in our articles are based on the results of The Zebra’s comprehensive car insurance pricing analysis.
 In our analysis of all U.S. zip codes — including Washington D.C.
 Our user profile consisted of a 30-year-old single male driving a 2013 Honda Accord.
 To generate pricing specific to particular rating factors, we altered the driving profile based on the common pricing factors utilized by top car insurance companies.
 These factors include, but are not limited to, credit score, coverage level, and driving record.

 National property and casualty losses information is from the Insurance Information Institute and the NOAA National Centers for Environmental Information U.S. Billion-Dollar Weather and Climate Disasters report.

 A down payment for auto insurance is what you pay upfront for your policy.
 This is not an additional premium; your deposit is built into your rate.
 So the amount you paid for your down payment is deducted from your future monthly premiums.

 Not every insurance company requires you to make a down payment or deposit.
 However, many standard or preferred insurers require that customers put some money down before their policy is active.

 Non-standard insurance companies are more likely to require no money down for a policy.
 To an insurer, a person who can not or will not pay a down payment for a policy is seen as risky to insure.
 Non-standard companies specialize in insuring high-risk drivers and are more accommodating of customers who can't pay upfront.

-While it is possible to get full coverage without paying any money upfront, this option is less likely available if you're buying insurance from a large, nationally recognized insurance company.
+It is possible to get full coverage without paying upfront, but this option is less commonly available if you're buying insurance from a major insurance company.
 Non-standard insurance companies will typically offer full coverage without a down payment, but they may not be as financially stable or have the same level of customer service as a big-name insurer.